On the Ja\'skowski Models for Intuitionistic Propositional Logic

 \begin{Lemma}[substitution] For any formulas $A$, $B$ and $C$ and any variable $X$ we have:

 \end{Lemma} \Proof {\Lab{i}} is proved by induction on a proof of $C$. {\Lab{ii}} is proved by induction on the structure of $C$. \Done

 We say a formula $A$ is {\em reduced} if $\lT$ does not appear in $A$ as the operand of any connective and $\lF$ does not appear in $A$ as the operand of any connective other than as the right-hand operand of $\Imp$.
-Thus the only reduced formula containing $\lT$ is $\lT$ itself.
+Thus the only reduced formula containing $\lT$ is $\lT$ itself, while $\lF$ is only uwed in a reduced formula to form negations.

 \begin{Lemma} Any formula is equivalent to a reduced formula. \end{Lemma} \Proof This follows by repeated use of the substitution lemma and the provable equivalences $\lT \And A \Iff A$, $\lF \And A \Iff \lF$ etc. \Done